behrooztaheri/Verilog_course/README.md

 The repository includes the following:

-- Verilog source code files for various laboratory experiments.
+- Verilog and VHDL source code files for various laboratory experiments.
 - Documentation and explanations for each experiment.
 - Supplementary materials and resources.

+## Important Note about VHDL Code

+The **VHDL code** included in this repository has been generated with the help of **ChatGPT-4**.
+While efforts have been made to ensure its accuracy, there is a possibility of errors or inefficiencies.
+If you find any issues or have suggestions for improvement, please let us know.

 ## How to Use